oils-for-unix/oils/doc/interpreter-state.md

 - In bash, the *locations* of values are tagged with types, e.g. `declare -A unset_assoc_array`.
-- In Oil, *values* are tagged with types.
+- In Oils, *values* are tagged with types.
 This is how common dynamic languages like Python and JavaScript behave.

-In other words, Oil "salvages" the confusing semantics of bash and produces something simpler, while still being very compatible.
+In other words, Oils "salvages" the confusing semantics of bash and produces something simpler, while still being very compatible.

 ### Add New Features and Types